ryujinx-mirror/ryujinx/README.md

 - **DLC & Modifications**

    Ryujinx is able to manage add-on content/downloadable content through the GUI.
-Mods (romfs and exefs) are also supported and the GUI contains a shortcut to open the respective mods folder for a particular game.
+Mods (romfs, exefs, and runtime mods such as cheats) are also supported; the GUI contains a shortcut to open the respective mods folder for a particular game.

 - **Configuration**